alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 export default Graph
 ```

 This is just a simple paragraph wrapper.
-I add the propTypes and defaultProps to populate the info table provided by Storybook (explained later).
-Let's create the styles file I imported in the Graph declaration file:
+I add the propTypes and defaultProps to populate the info table provided by Storybook (explained earlier).

+Let's create the styles file I imported in the Graph module:

 _./src/components/Graph/styles.js:_